 With a multidisciplinary background in social work, research, and public health policy, and a personal research focus on disparities in healthcare for vulnerable children, Dr. Shone mentors fellows on their research projects in health disparities.

-Dr. Montes is an economist and child health expert.
-He has tremendous expertise in large dataset analyses and works with each fellow on their dataset projects.
+Aaron Blumkin has expertise in large dataset analyses and other statistical methods and works with fellows on their dataset and other research projects.

 Fellows have access to a broad and deep pool of potential mentors in research, education, community pediatrics, cultural competence and disparity reduction.
 Faculty mentors are drawn primarily from the Departments of Pediatrics and Community and Preventive Medicine.